silkbuider/documentation/tags/README.md

 # SilkBuilder Tags

 The SilkBuilder Tags are JSP Custom tags that can be used together with HTML tags.
 These are built to provide programmatic shortcuts to typical data management operations.
-This documentation describes the use of SilkBuilder Tags to develop web applications.
+This documentation describes how to use SilkBuilder Tags to develop web applications.

 ## Tag List: